Skip to main content

 Sync from GitHub to OpenFn

-Use this sync method when you want to pull a version of your priject from GitHub into OpenFn.
+Use this sync method when you want to pull a version of your project from GitHub into OpenFn.
 When this sync is triggered, openfn-deploy action is executed on GitHub and your project spec (file ending with .yaml) will be auto-deployed to OpenFn.

 Considerations for syncing Github changes to OpenFn

 From v2.7.19, OpenFn deploy and pull actions now support the use of relative paths in project spec.
-Consequently, projects with directory structure that uses relative paths for job code in project spec, automatically gets packaged and deployed without the user having to copy changes into the projct spec.
+Consequently, projects with directory structure that uses relative paths for job code in project spec, automatically gets packaged and deployed without the user having to copy changes into the project spec.
 This new approach gives developers more flexibility to better manage their job code in individual files rather than having all the code in the projectSpec.yaml file.

 Learn more about relative paths and directory structure in portability documentation.